 If you do not have an email marketing service set up yet (a service to store your email list and send them emails) or you are not happy with your current provider, check out my article about picking the best one – I tried 4 different services!

-- Figuring out your target market
+- How to figure out your target market

 - How to create lead magnets and content upgrades to attract your target market